johnfr15/lib-web3/Base/Aerodrome/README.md

 `slipage (optional)`: The slipage tolerance will protect us from *price movement* during the validation of the block.
 It is set by default to **0.5%** of slipage tolerance.
 [What is slipage ?](https://support.uniswap.org/hc/en-us/articles/8643879653261-What-is-Price-Slippage-)

 `deadline (optional)`: The deadline for the tx to be valided in unix time.

-`fee (optional)`: The applied fee for the pool addressA/addressB

-`tokenId (optional)`: The id of the pool being used (this will faster the function and reduce the calls made to the provider)

 ### Remove liquidity